christomcneil/mysyntaxbook/README.md

 # mysyntaxbook
-A bookdown of useful syntax I have made
+A bookdown of useful rmarkdown syntax